Structures and Lagrangian statistics of the Taylor-Green Dynamo: Dynamo action: structures and trajectories

 During dynamo action, three phases are clearly distinguished.
 The linear phase, where a seed of magnetic field grows exponentially by the dynamo instability without back-reaction on the velocity field.
 The second stage, called the non-linear phase, corresponds to the one where the Lorentz force starts to act on the flow and the kinetic energy slightly drops by the transfer of kinetic energy to the magnetic field.
 Finally the full MHD system reaches a statistically stationary state, refereed to as the saturation regime.
 In Fig.~\ref{fig:diag} (left) the kinetic and magnetic energy is displayed for the TG flow.
 The three phases of the dynamo action are separated by dashed vertical lines.

 In Fig.~\ref{fig:diag} (right) the enstrophy is shown for the same simulation.
 When the magnetic energy attains a magnitude of the order of one percent of the kinetic energy the enstrophy drops.
-This rapid change marks the transition between the linear phase and the non-linear phase.
+This drop is larger the smaller is $Pr$ (or $Rm$) that is the closer one is to the dynamo onset.
+This rapid change of $\Omega$ marks the transition between the linear phase and the non-linear phase.
 The saturated regime is characterized by strong fluctuations in both energies and enstrophy.
 Note in Fig.~\ref{fig:diag} (right) that the normalized cross helicity $h_C$ starts to fluctuate in the non-linear phase, showing a tendency towards an alignment of the $\bm u$ and $\bm B$ fields.
 We find $\langle h_C^2\rangle^{1/2}=0.03$ during the kinematic phase and $\langle h_C^2\rangle^{1/2}=0.23$ during the saturated phase.
 This alignment leads to a less efficient global electromotive force ${\bf u\times b}$.
 In the sequel we will present another quantity whose statistics strongly changes from one regime to another and which allows for a more precise definition of the different phases of dynamo action.
 This quantity is in fact used to plot the vertical dashed lines in Fig.~\ref{fig:diag}.

 As mentioned before, the TG flow presents a manifest anisotropy coming from the very definition of the forcing.
 In the hydrodynamic regime we find a global isotropy coefficient $\rho_u^{iso}=0.74$ (see table \ref{table2}).
 Anisotropy is even enhanced to $\rho_u^{iso}\approx0.36$ in the saturation regime, where large scale magnetic coherent structures appear in the two shear vortex plans and large tubes of kinetic energy are along the diagonal direction (see Fig.~\ref{fig:traj}).
 We note that for the frozen force dynamo $\rho_u^{iso}$ is close to unity during all phases of the simulation.